Knowledge empowers. Action transforms.

-Beth is a patient advocate, speaker, photographer and author specializing in:
+Beth is a patient advocate, speaker, and author specializing in:

 - Venous thromboembolism VTE (deep vein thrombosis DVT and pulmonary embolism PE)